devel0/arduino-scope/README.md

 ## dev notes

 - serial setup in c++ app is buggy ( a workaround is to start serial log from arduino then close after flashed )
+- an ethernet udp branch exists but no increase in freq rate because bottleneck still exists in ADC conversion

 ## comparision